 Digest of Planning Inquiries

-The Society maintains a digest of appeal decisions which relate to historic designed landscapes.
+The Gardens Trust maintains a digest of appeal decisions which relate to historic designed landscapes.
 This provides a useful insight into the way in which the Planning Inspectorate considers designed landscapes when reaching its decisions.

 It is updated every six months and currently contains details of over 100 Inquiries — most, if not all, of those to affect historic parks and gardens since 1996.
 The Digest is organised by themes, such as ‘Walled Gardens’ or ‘Setting’, and includes relevant extracts from each decision.

-It costs £50, but is free to Garden History Society members, Gardens Trusts, English Heritage, local authorities, and Heritage Link organisations.
+It costs £50, but is free to The Gardens Trust members, Gardens Trusts, Historic England, local authorities, and Heritage Link organisations.